|

 has been closed.
 An undated

-auction sale notice mentions planning permission for conversion to
+auction sale notice (no longer available) mentioned planning permission for conversion to

 Primitive Methodist Chapel of 1842 stood off Front Street, on what is